 The problem arises particularly in emergency situations.
-The NPPOs of importing countries have the authority to take emergency action if they encounter a new or unexpected phytosanitary situation (if the situation is already covered by existing measures, immediate action may be needed, but it is not emergency action).
-They have to notify this to the exporting country as in ISPM 13, but not to the WTO Secretariat under Annex 2 of the SPS Agreement.
-The latter only applies to changes in phytosanitary measures, then these have to be notified to WTO.
+The NPPOs of importing countries have the authority to take emergency action if they encounter a new or unexpected phytosanitary situation not addressed by existing phytosanitary measures (if the situation is already covered by existing phytosanitary measures, immediate action may be needed; however, it is not emergency action but phytosanitary action).
+They have to notify this to the exporting country as in ISPM 13, but not to the WTO Secretariat under Annex B of the SPS Agreement.
+The latter only applies to changes in phytosanitary measures, or new phytosanitary regulations.
+If, however, emergency actions are followed by emergency measures, then these have to be notified to WTO.